-Measures: To ensure that the Whole Person Approach could be fully evaluated, a range of tools were selected that would capture all relevant outcomes for this holistic approach whilst aiming to not burden the participant.
-Measure Yourself Concerns and Wellbeing

-(MYCaW) is a brief validated PROM that quickly identifies and scores the severity of an individual's two most pressing concerns, as well as scoring their overall wellbeing [10, 11].
-MYCaW also collects qualitative data at follow-up detailing what other things are going on in the individual's life that are affecting their health and what was particularly important about the centre they visited.
-Functional Assessment of Chronic Illness Therapy Extended Spiritual questionnaire (FACIT-SpEx) is a validated psychometric PROM [28] that holistically assesses people's management of chronic illness.
-A total health related quality of life (HRQoL) score can be calculated, as well as scores for discrete aspects of quality of life, e.g. physical, emotional, functional, social and spiritual wellbeing.
+To ensure that the whole person approach could be fully evaluated, a range of tools were selected that would capture all relevant outcomes for this holistic approach while aiming to not burden the participant.
+Measure Yourself Concerns and Wellbeing (MYCaW) is a brief validated PROM that quickly identifies and scores the severity of an individual's 2 most pressing concerns, as well as scoring their overall well-being.^{10,11} MYCaW also collects qualitative data at follow-up detailing what other things are going on in the individual's life that are affecting their health and what was particularly important about the center they visited.
+Functional Assessment of Chronic Illness Therapy Extended Spiritual questionnaire (FACIT-SpEx) is a validated psychometric PROM28 that holistically assesses people's management of chronic illness.
+A total health-related quality of life (HRQoL) score can be calculated, as well as scores for discrete aspects of quality of life, for instance, physical, emotional, functional, social, and spiritual well-being.

-Customised evaluation questions assessed participant satisfaction with the course and the centre by rating each item between 0 (worst) and 5 (best).
-Further questions captured basic data regarding diet, exercise and stress management techniques, and assessed whether clients implemented lifestyle advice after the course.
-Finally, participant experience questionnaires using open-ended questions explored participants' experiences of the LWCs and the effect of utilising the information and techniques provided, 6 weeks after a LWC.
+Customized evaluation questions assessed participant satisfaction with the course and the center by rating each item between 0 (worst) and 5 (best).
+Further questions captured basic data regarding diet, exercise, and stress management techniques, and assessed whether clients implemented lifestyle advice after the course.
+Finally, participant experience questionnaires using open-ended questions explored participants' experiences of the LWCs and the effect of using the information and techniques provided, 6 weeks after a LWC.
 At 12 months post LWC, enablers and barriers to implementing and sustaining healthy lifestyle changes and the wider impact of the LWC on a person's life were explored.